 The SPA contains customary warranties of the Company and the Purchaser, with the Company's warranties limited to an aggregate of EUR 10 million.
-The Company monitors its estimated exposure to liabilities under the warranties under the SPA, and as of July 1, 2017, the Company believes it has made adequate provisions for its potential exposures related to these warranties.
+The Company monitors its estimated exposure to liabilities under the warranties under the SPA, and as of September 30, 2017, the Company believes it has made adequate provisions for its potential exposures related to these warranties.
 The Company will continue to provide various transition and product sourcing services to the Purchaser for a period of up to 24 months following the closing date under a separate agreement.
-The proceeds and related costs from these services are presented in Other expense, net as part of continuing operations in the Condensed Consolidated Statements of Operations.
-Also, as part of the disposition, the Company retained responsibility for the frozen defined benefits pension plan in the United Kingdom, which has been classified in continuing operations.
+The proceeds and related costs from these services are not material and are presented in Other income (expense), net as part of continuing operations in the Condensed Consolidated Statements of Operations.
+Also, as part of the disposition, the Company retained responsibility for the frozen defined benefits pension plan in the United Kingdom, which is now included in continuing operations.